impermeable/waterproof/README.md

 ##### On Windows:
 Install "OCaml for Windows" by following the steps:
 * Download the _graphical installer_ from https://fdopen.github.io/opam-repository-mingw/installation/.
-* Windows could complain that the software is not used by many people.
+* Windows could indicate that the software is not used by many people.
 To use the software anyway, choose _keep_.
-* *Run the installer as administrator*.
+* Right click on the exe file, and choose *Run the installer as administrator*.
 This also installs a cygwin terminal that you will need to use in the steps below.
+* Windows could still block the installer from running.
+To run the installer anyway, choose _More info_, and then _Run anyway_.

 ##### On MacOS:
 Install opam by running the following commands in the terminal (taken from https://opam.ocaml.org/doc/Install.html#OSX)